Is Materialism False?

 Alan Turing (the great mathematician and father of modern computing), candidly exposed the heart of the matter: 'These disturbing phenomena seem to deny all our usual scientific ideas.
 How we should like to discredit them!
 Unfortunately, the statistical evidence, at least for telepathy, is overwhelming.
 It is very difficult to rearrange one's ideas so as to fit these new facts in.'
 (1950).
 What was true nearly 70 years ago is truer today, as shown by reviews of the recent research (e.g., Kelly, 2007; Radin, 1997, 2006).

-A materialistic account of these experiences, based upon a 'production theory'according to which the brain generates the mind, demands that their inner validity be discounted by variously attributing them to psychopathology, personality traits of the experiencers, alteration in the blood gases, neurotoxic metabolic reactions, abnormal alteration in brain activity, or other physical processes.
+A materialistic account of these experiences, based upon 'production theory', which maintains that the brain generates the mind, demands that their inner validity be discounted by variously attributing them to psychopathology, personality traits of the experiencers, alteration in the blood gases, neurotoxic metabolic reactions, abnormal alteration in brain activity, or other physiological processes.

 As Greyson points out, these hypotheses each account at best for a subset of the elements of this experience.
 The decisive argument against their validity is that NDEs are associated with high levels of mental clarity, vivid sensory imagery, sharp memories, a feeling of utter reality, all occurring under physiological conditions that should render them impossible.